Eyeshield: Production

 The first football visors were made by Oakley.
 Eyeshields can be made out of plutonite, which is a synthetic material that contributes to its great durability compared to other eyeshields made out of polycarbonate.
 The eye wear can also be injection-molded, which gives curvature and allows the lenses to reflect glare and enable the players to have increased visibility in most weather conditions.
 But most eyeshields are made out of polycarbonate.
 All visors are made curved in order to cover the entire eye area, shielding it from injury and light.
 Other well-known brands of eyeshields include Nike, Under Armour.
 To provide a clear view, most eyeshields are wrapped.
 Another way of providing a clear view to players is using APVX material, which also makes the lens less likely to crack.
 A shock dampening attachment reduces damage to the eyewear, making it strong and able to withstand hard impact.
 Most eyeshields are created universal so they can fit almost all helmets and do not require special tools to install.
 Most tinted visors come in 20,45, and 60 percent.[6]
 Polarized tints block different UVA, UVC, and UVB rays and harmful blue lights.
 Eyeshields come in a variety of shades: amber, blue, metallic silver and golds, black, polarized and even rainbow.

 Rules

-Only clear eyeshields are permitted in high school football due to the fact that eyes are needed to be seen while checking for a concussion.
+Only clear eyeshields are permitted in high school football because eyes are needed to be seen while checking for a concussion.
 For college level players, the eyeshield may be tinted for players with eye problems.
 The NFL allows dark visors to be worn and reflective mirrors but does not allow colored or iridium visors.
 Tinted visors were banned from the NFL for 20 years until 2019 when they became legal again.